CleberPrestes/ApiRestPersonManager/README.md

 Requirements used for project execution:

-Java 11.
+-Java 11.

-Maven 4.0.0.
+-Maven 4.0.0.

-Intellj IDEA Community Edition .
+-Intellj IDEA Community Edition.

-Heroku for deploying the project in the cloud.
+-Heroku for deploying the project in the cloud.
 Link Heroku:
 https://personmanagerapinew.herokuapp.com/api/v1/people